Clooos/Home-Assistant-Mobile-First/README.md

 ## 2. Installing the theme

 1. Download the files from this repository by clicking on Code > Download ZIP
-2. Copy the "themes" folder in your Home Assistant configuration directory (you can do that with the Samba share add-on or the File editor add-on for exemple).
+2. Copy the `themes` folder in your Home Assistant configuration directory (you can do that with the Samba share add-on or the File editor add-on for exemple).
 3. Add the following lines to your configuration.yaml file:

 ```